zodraz/aurelia-ui-framework/README.md

 ### Aurelia-UI-Framework Skeleton Project for starting apps

-To start clone this project, and then run `sh init.sh`
+To get start [download](https://github.com/adarshpastakia/aurelia-ui-framework/archive/skeleton.zip) this project and unzip into new folder, and then run `sh init.sh`